Sustainability is a Journey, Not a Destination

 MetroWall’s Glass Walls Transform Multi-Floor Project in Newport Tower

-For the tenant, a multi-national pharmaceutical corporation, sound and visual privacy was paramount.
-As a result, the design team had the challenge of finding a balance between maximizing natural light throughout the space, while meeting the tenant’s expectations.
-They also had the challenge of having to switch back and forth between double- and single-glazed systems.
+For the tenant, a multi-national pharmaceutical corporation, sound and visual privacy were paramount.
+As a result, the design team faced the challenge of balancing maximized natural light throughout the space with the tenant’s expectations.
+Additionally, they had to navigate the challenge of switching between double- and single-glazed systems.

 MetroWall’s HUSH Series and Serene Door offered the designers the solution they needed.
-The glass wall system is at the crossroads of where acoustic performance meets aesthetics.
-It enabled the design team to alternate between double- and single-glazed configurations as needed while remaining flush throughout the entire office space.
+This glass wall system perfectly blends acoustic performance with aesthetics.
+It allowed the design team to alternate between double- and single-glazed configurations as required while maintaining a consistent flush appearance throughout the entire office space.

-“Seeing the excitement in the design team is what’s so gratifying and exciting to me about a project like this… Involving MetroWall early in the design process is always something I recommend, and this is why.”
+“Seeing the excitement in the design team is what’s so gratifying and exciting to me about a project like this… I always recommend involving MetroWall early in the design process, and this project exemplifies why,” explains Peter Coulter, Architectural Representative at MetroWall.

 Peter Coulter, Architectural Representative at MetroWall

-MetroWall’s proprietary, integrated process enables our team to use our expertise to find ideal solutions that meet the expectations of all stakeholders and then work with general contractors to execute the installation.
-Through our process, we centralize communication at every stage to ensure project success and customer satisfaction—and this commitment shows in our 96%+ Customer Satisfaction Rate.
+MetroWall’s integrated process empowers our team to leverage our expertise to identify ideal solutions that meet the expectations of all stakeholders.
+For example, we advise design teams on solutions that will meet their client’s requirements.
+Additionally, we then collaborate with general contractors to execute the installation.
+Through our process, we centralize communication at every stage to ensure project success and customer satisfaction.

-Hear more from lead designer Reiko Mizuno and general contractor Kevin Mulligan about their thoughts on working with MetroWall and the stunning space.
+Hear more from lead designer Reiko Mizuno and general contractor Kevin Mulligan about their experiences working with MetroWall

 MetroWall is redefining architectural design and build standards for glass wall interiors.
 Download our brochure to learn more about MetroWall and how our proprietary, integrated process can make a difference on your next project